You have an online business, and now you’re ready to build an email list.

 Then, post the first day or lesson as free, ungated content on your blog or podcast, and then have people sign up for the rest of the course if they want the material.

 As far as opt-in offers go, email challenges can be some of the most powerful offers to grow your list like a weed.

 Not only are they very engaging for your new subscribers, but through the challenge you’re helping them achieve a goal or a desired outcome, so you’re providing massive value to your audience.
 Check out how Jen and Jadah from Simple Green Smoothies do this with their 7-day green smoothie challenge:[*]

 The challenges grow your email list by being a rock-solid opt-in offer, but they are also usually something that people want to involve their friends in.

 When you set up your challenge, ask your subscribers to invite a friend in your introductory email.
 Remind them that goals are almost always met more easily when you’re doing it with a friend.

 Quizzes provoke curiosity.
 It comes down to narrative psychology — the school of thought where we organize our life into stories that describe our personas.

 It’s a strong phenomenon, and quizzes tap directly into that psychology.

 That’s why you can use quizzes to capture emails.

-The most popular option is a company called Qzzr.
-With it, you can easily create a quiz and embed it on your site or share it on Facebook.[*]
+The most popular option is a company called LeadQuizzes.
+With it, you can easily create a quiz that match your branding and embed it on your site.[*]

 Visitors have to enter their email address to see their results.